kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: 4-node root to be split**

-we insert 25.
-The root node has been split into two 2-nodes, with new root added above it, and 25 has been added to the left node.
+the root will be split into two 2-nodes.
+A new root will be created containing the middle key, and 25 will be inserted into the left 2-node.

 .. figure:: ../images/4-node-root-2.gif
    :alt: Tree with 4-node root